AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 As I hinted before, code execution is distributed across three platforms—Raspberry Pi, ESP32, and Arduino Mega.
 Each one handles a specific set of tasks to keep the system responsive and modular.
 For the Pi, and under the Models directory, you can find the core [VFH models](Models/vector-field-histogram-VFH).
 There are three main ones: one used for navigating from [start to goal](Models/vector-field-histogram-VFH/final_model.slx), another for navigating between [consecutive waypoints](Models/vector-field-histogram-VFH/final_model_waypoints.slx), and a third that was just used for [testing](Models/vector-field-histogram-VFH/vfh_testing.slx).
 Each model reflects a different stage of development, so feel free to explore them based on what you're trying to achieve.

 The ESP32 was programmed using the fantastic mirco-ROS library, the respective files can be found [here](Src/arduinoIDE).
+As for the Arduino, the control models are hanging out just about [here](Models/differential-controller).

+Additional ROS packages that made development and testing way easier can be found in a separate repo.
+It’s mainly there to simplify the build process and keep this main repo a little less messy.
+[Link]